babab1acksheep/loktra-software-engineer/README.md

 Reverse Hash:

 Run the JAVA application.

-The 9 letter string will be printed as output.
+In the console do the following:
+Enter the hash value

+Enter the number of letters of the string

+If a suitable string is found, the program will output the same.